mbs8/oneClass/README.md

 # oneClass
-Implements knn classifier to solve a problem of finding software bugs with just one class of example (one class classification problem).
+Implements knn classifier to solve the problem of finding software bugs with just one class of example (one class classification problem).